Anti-Racist Small Business Pledge

 According to a fairly recent statement made on Instagram by the NASW New York State Chapter (@naswnys) on January 15, 2021, “Being a social worker does not absolve you from being racist”.
 We agree.
 We are grateful to NASW for their ongoing guidance for anti-racist resources.

-Matthew Braman, LCSW (he/him), Founder & CEO of Verve Psychotherapy LCSW, PLLC, statement on own white identity, power & privilege, and dismantling white supremacy in mental health, “Using my personal and professional power & privilege - white, cis-gender & heterosexual male, middle class, millennial & college educated small business owner, married & U.S. born citizen, Christian, and neurotypical able-body - with integrity is an ongoing action, a lifelong journey, and a legacy to which I am committed for as long as I live”.
+A statement by Matthew Braman, LCSW, LCSW-C (he/him), Founder & CEO / Therapist of Verve Psychotherapy LCSW, PLLC on his own white identity, power & privilege, and dismantling white supremacy in mental health: “Using my personal and professional power & privileges - white, cis-gender, heterosexual, male, middle class, millennial, college educated, small business owner, married, U.S. born citizen, Christian, and neurotypical, able-body - with integrity is an ongoing action and a lifelong learning process to which I am committed for as long as I live”.

-We will update this page with details of our ongoing efforts to continue listening, learning, and following through with anti-racist social and political action.
+Since we created this website page, here are some updated details (however, it is not an exhaustive list) - of our ongoing efforts to continue listening, learning, and following through with the Anti-Racist Small Business Pledge.
 We welcome feedback from anyone and everyone at any time.
 CONNECT with us here.

 We hereby condemn and denounce white supremacy.